edwardvmills/NURBSlib_EVM/Tutorial 0.02 ControlGrid44 and CubicSurface44 - page 07.md

 ####-34-

 Edit the sketch.
-Place the circle of the node at the origin, which is now right at the end of the arc (make sue the line comes along as well).
-The polygon, grid and surfc=ace will snap right back.
+Place the circle of the node at the origin, which is now right at the end of the arc (make sure the line comes along as well).
+The polygon, grid and surface will snap right back.

 [done for the day. i hope there aren't too many mistakes, as i tried to cover a lot of ground in one day.
 If something doesn't quite work, let me know and i'll fix it.

+[post questions/comments in this thread](https://forum.freecadweb.org/viewtopic.php?f=22&t=20632)...unless the mods get mad at me for using the FreeCAD forum this way, in which case i will remove this link.

 ![59](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlGridd44%20and%20CubicSurface44/ControlGrid44%20and%20CubicSurface44%2059.png?raw=true)